This site contains affiliate links. Please see Policies for more information.

 How to Play 3 Hole Washers

-- Each individual or team throws 4 washers (one at a time), and whoever scores the 21 points first wins
+- Each individual or team throws 4 washers (one at a time), and the object of the game is to score 21 points first.

 Playing with one person teams: